Michael Ford (politician): Toronto City Council

 Councillor Rob Ford died on March 22, 2016, at which time the council seat in Ward 2 was declared vacant.
 After city council declared on May 6 that a by-election would be held to fill the seat, Michael Ford announced he would resign his trustee position to run for council.

 He won the by-election, winning 69.53 per cent of the vote over 11 other challengers.
 At 22, he is the youngest person in recent history to be elected to council.

 Ford ran for re-election in the 2018 municipal election in the newly expanded Ward 1 Etobicoke North.

 He defeated fellow incumbent councillor Vincent Crisanti.
 In July 2025, after Ford decided not to run for re-election at the provincial level, he became a registered lobbyist at Toronto City Hall.

 Provincial politics

 In April 2022, Ford announced that he would run in the June provincial election in York South—Weston, for the Progressive Conservative Party.
 He was appointed Minister of Citizenship and Multiculturalism in the Ford Ministry.
 On September 20, 2024, Ford took a leave of absence to prioritize his "health and well-being over the next couple of months."
 On January 24, 2025, Ford announced that he would not be running for re-election in the 2025 Ontario general election.

 Post-political career

 Ford is the principal at Etobicoke-based lobbying firm MDF Strategies.
-In June 2025, Ford appeared on the City of Toronto's lobbyist registry, representing Protexxa Inc., a cybersecurity company.